 The "normal" suburban life for a group of close-knit housewives takes a dark turn when one of their closest friends mysteriously commits suicide.
 Now while trying to deal with their own hectic problems and romantic lives, each year brings on a new mystery and more dark and twisted events to come.
 Life behind closed doors is about to be revealed as suburban life takes a funny and dark turn.Written by

 See more »

-In the second season the shortened version of the credits was shown from episode 2.07 to episode 2.11.
+In the first season a shortened version of the credits was shown in the Premiere and the Finale.
 See more »

 36 of 58 people found this review helpful.